galaxyproject/iwc/workflows/microbiome/README.md

 - Collection of Pre-Processed Sequenced reads of all samples, ready for further analysis with the other workflows, in a `fastq or fastq.gz` formate, the output of **_Preprocessing_** workflow.

 ### Output Datasets
-- VCF files indicating identified variants and SNPs, BAM files with mapping results, and Tabular files with mapping depth and coverage calcualtions, these tabular files are visualised in **_PathoGFAIR Samples Aggregation and Visualisation_** workflow.
+- VCF files indicating identified variants and SNPs, BAM files with mapping results, and Tabular files with mapping depth and coverage calcualtions.

 This workflow is available for trial through our [GTN tutorial](https://training.galaxyproject.org/training-material/topics/microbiome/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.html)